drbenmorgan/cmake-compile-features/README.md

 Apple's Clang that comes with Xcode doesn't support this at present.
 There's [a discussion on StackOverflow}(http://stackoverflow.com/questions/28094794/why-does-apple-clang-disallow-c11-thread-local-when-official-clang-supports).
 An upstream issue with Apple, so have to await their implementation of this.
 Not yet clear if this affects libc++ concurrency support.

+It's possible to provide workarounds here via the compiler detection header part of CMake (see the `ccf_compiler_detection_header.hpp` file created in the build directory).